metabase/metabase/docs/users-guide/05-sharing-answers.md

 ## Fullscreen dashboards

-After you've made your ideal dashboard you may want to put it on a TV or present it in some other visible space to help keep your team up to date through out the day.
+After you've made your ideal dashboard you may want to put it on a TV or present it in some other visible space to help keep your team up-to-date throughout the day.

 To enter fullscreen mode just click the fullscreen icon in the top right of the dashboard.

-Once you've entered fullscreen mode you can also switch the dashboard into "Night mode" to
+Once you've entered fullscreen mode you can also switch the dashboard into "Night mode" for higher contrast.

 ![Night mode](images/dashboards/DashboardNightMode.png)